 Ransomware examples and recent attacks

-Here is a list of recent ransomware attacks, the financial damage (if available), and the typical attack methods of each:
+Here is a list of recent ransomware attacks (you can check out our longer list of ransomware examples to get a longer list of ransomware names and the details of those attacks), the financial damage (if available), and the typical attack methods of each:

 |Ransomware||Year||Cost (if known)||Description|

 System Restore option and network drives.

 |WannaCry||2017||$4 Billion||Spread to 150 countries and infected 230,000|

 |Bad Rabbit||2017||unknown||Delivered through drive-by downloading, using|